Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

 Artifact Sets

-Calcs for artifact set comparisons can be found here (last updated for Version 5.1).
+Calcs for artifact set comparisons can be found here (up to date for Version 5.8).

 Weapons

-Calcs for weapon comparisons can be found here (last updated for Version 5.1).
+Calcs for weapon comparisons can be found here (up to date for Version 5.8).

 Teams